MATLAB Integrated with MITx for Biological Computation

 - Simulations & Visualizations

-Computational Skills in Biology and Neuroscience
+Computational Skills needed in Biology and Neuroscience

 Students in biology and related fields need advanced skills with quantitative tools and programming languages such as MATLAB and Python to analyze experimental data in biology and neuroscience.
 Scientists and students use these computational skills on a regular basis now in biology labs.